Disaster Assistance and Rescue Team: Selection and training

 The first DART training curriculum was derived from a combination of training methodologies inherited from the SFS and earlier Civil Defence Force.
 Studies were conducted on international special rescue forces' search and rescue training, in which several useful and relevant learning components were then later incorporated.
 Other than theoretical and psychomotor trainings, DART also focuses on inculcating mental and character resilience in its trainees.
 It is not only crucial for the DART members to be physically fit but also to be able to remain calm yet tough under extreme conditions.

 Candidates must first pass a 30-hour selection test.
 Test components include a 7-kilometre run, 18-kilometre casualty evacuation, and confidence tests in the water, at height, and in confined spaces.
 The test is highly selective; in 2018, only seven out of fifteen candidates passed selection.
 After passing selection, the candidates then undergo a ten-week training course including a 36-hour mission before graduating as DART specialists.

 Appliances

 DART utilises custom-made appliances such as the DART Rescue Vehicle for deployments.

 DART Rescue Vehicle (DRV)

-The DART Rescue Vehicle (DRV) has ingeniously integrated the Heavy Rescue Tender and Special Rescue Tender into a single platform.
-With its flexible modular concept of deployment, the DRV can be easily configured to respond to complex missions involving either height, collapsed structure or underwater rescue operations.
+The DART Rescue Vehicle (DRV) has integrated the Heavy Rescue Tender and Special Rescue Tender into a single platform.
+With its modular concept of deployment, the DRV can be configured to respond to complex missions involving either height, collapsed structure or underwater rescue operations.
 It can also double up as a carrier for highly specialised equipment such as the Heli-bucket and Skid Loader.
-One of its unique, purpose-built features is a compartment to enable our elite DART rescuers to gear up and even discuss rescue strategies while on transit to the incident location.